Charles Brown and Charles Kelley: Murders

-The next day, the duo killed 60-year-old Harry Goldberg during a liquor store robbery in Omaha.
-Brown later said "I took this old man into the rear room, and I told him to turn around.
+That night, Brown and Kelley shot and killed 60-year-old Harry Goldberg during a liquor store robbery in Omaha.
+Kelley later told the police that, "We got some cash and also a bottle of whiskey.
+I took this old man into the rear room and told him to turn around.
 He didn't do as I asked, so I shot him with my gun."
+Brown said, "I shot this old man so he wouldn't tell the police anything."
 The two then took a taxi to Council Bluffs, Iowa, where they planned to steal a car and make their getaway.
-Brown and Kelley carjacked 54-year-old Alvin Koerhsen and ordered him to drive at gunpoint.
+Brown and Kelley carjacked 54-year-old Alvin Koehrsen and ordered him to drive at gunpoint.
 After driving several blocks, they had him pull over.
-The two then shot Koerhsen seven times and dumped him onto the street.
-He died from his injuries two days later.
-After failing to turn the car back on, the two were forced to move on foot.
+The two then shot Koehrsen seven times and dumped him onto the street.
+Koehrsen died from his injuries two days later.

+After failing to turn the car back on, Brown and Kelley were forced to move on foot.
 About 20 minutes later, they went to a parking lot, where they saw Kenneth Vencel was getting into his car.
 When they threatened him, he ran away.
-Brown and Kelley shot Vencel three times, once in the stomach and twice in the back.
-He survived his injuries.
-The two then drove north.
+The two men shot Vencel three times, once in the stomach and twice in the back, albeit survived his injuries.
+They then drove back to Omaha, picked up Nesbit, and started traveling north.
 However, they only drove about 25 miles before the car broke down in Missouri Valley.

-Kelley and Brown took a bus en route to Kansas City, Missouri.
-However, they drew the suspicion of a ticket manager in Iowa, who contacted the police.
-The two were promptly arrested in Council Bluffs.
+Brown, Kelley, and Nesbit bought bus tickets there for Kansas City, Missouri.
+They boarded the bus at 11:00 that night.